akshay-gawande24/Vendor-Performance-Retail-Profitability-Analytics/Readme.md

 ## Dataset

-Data sourced from multiple CSV files stored in the `/data/` folder:

-- Sales data
-- Vendor data
-- Inventory data
+- Multiple CSV files located in /data/ folder (sales, vendors, inventory)
+- Summary table created from ingested data and used for analysis

-These were integrated into a summary analytical table for further analysis.
+- These were integrated into a summary analytical table for further analysis.

 ---